ligato/docs/docs/api/api-kvs.md

 # KV Scheduler

-This section describes the REST APIs ...
-The URLs and sample responses (in some cases partial) were generated using the quick start environment.
+This section describes the REST APIs exposed by the KV Scheduler.
+The URLs and sample responses (in some cases partial) were generated using the Quickstart environment.

+---

 ## Dump

+Description: Get list of the `descriptors` registered with the KV Scheduler, list of the `key prefixes` under watch in the NB direction, and `view` options from the perspective of the KV Scheduler
 ```json
 curl http://localhost:9191/scheduler/dump
 ```